amt283/CIS12-Exercise-ch8ch9/README.md

 My version and the instructor's are the same, more or less, though  the instructor's is a little cleaner since I didn't think to condense everything down to a single line for the reverse_sentence function.
 Despite this, I somewhat prefer my version for the sake of readability and being able to quickly understand what the function is doing.
-Though that's probably more to do with all of this still being pretty new to me so I need things spaced out a bit more.
+Though that's probably more to do with all of this still being pretty new to me, so I need things spaced out a bit more.

 <h2>Exercise 9.15.5</h2>

 My version and the instructor's are the same, more or less, though  the instructor's is a little cleaner since I didn't think to condense everything down to a single line for the total length function.
 Despite this, I somewhat prefer my version for the sake of readability and being able to quickly understand what the function is doing.
+Though that's probably more to do with all of this still being pretty new to me, so I need things spaced out a bit more.